reduxjs/redux/docs/advanced/UsageWithTypescript.md

   export type ChatActionTypes = SendMessageAction | DeleteMessageAction;
  ```

 With these types declared we can now also type check chat's action creators.
-In this case we are taking advantage of TypeScript's inference to reduce verbosity:
+In this case we are taking advantage of TypeScript's inference to avoid verbosity:

 ```ts
 // src/store/chat/actions.ts